ORESoftware/rolo-cholo-yolo/readme.md

 }
 ```

-And for each developer/machine that works on rolo-yolo-cholo, they can define `$my_nlu_search_root` to whatever path they wish.
+And for each developer/machine that works on rolo/yolo/cholo, they can define `$my_nlu_search_root` to whatever path they wish.
-Essentially each machine can have it's own definition for the searchRoot(s) of your dependency tree.
+Essentially each machine can have its own definition for the searchRoot(s) of your dependency tree.

 So, by the way, you have should have run something like this: